 Visionary Artist and Compulsive Visual Explorer

 Artists—in all branches and disciplines—are the preeminent voice of both the collective and the individual unconscious.
 Art brings to the surface, to our awareness, all the processes that run deep, embedded, and often silently ignored within.
-As the ancient philosopher once said, the unexamined life is not worth living.“
+As Socrates once said, "the unexamined life is not worth living.“

 Click on the image below to read the article at The Huffington Post

 by Los Angeles Art Critic ShanaNys Dambrot about Carlos Grasso's work in 2015.